Apply for the program

-- CV: We ask you to submit a CV that is no longer than three pages and includes three referees.
+- CV: You will be required to upload your CV.
+Please ensure it is no longer than two pages and includes two referees.

-Please note there are specific eligibility requirements for this program.
+Please note there are specific eligibility requirements for the University of Melbourne program.
 We request that applicants confirm their eligibility at the beginning of the application in response to the following criteria:

-- I am an Australian citizen/Australian permanent resident/holder of a permanent Humanitarian Visa.
+- Applicants must be an Australian citizen/Australian permanent resident/holder of a permanent Humanitarian Visa.

-- I am female-identifying or non-binary in gender identification.
+- Applicants must be female-identifying or non-binary in gender identification.